liupei991227/Engineering_of_ML_systems_2024/pre-materials/docs/qemu_option.md

 [COMPUTER INFO FROM POP UP]
 ```

-Our team will watch closely for requests during office hours.
+The Helpdesk Cubbli team will watch closely for requests during office hours.
-If we miss the window when you are online, send a message for when would be a suitable time.
+If they miss the window when you are online, send a message for when would be a suitable time.

 ---